The Spiritualist Church of Salmon Arm,

 So here I am ninety, still hanging around the edges but very happy knowing that others have stepped forward and the church will go on.

 This is only a thumbnail sketch of these eighteen years.
 There have been times of great jubilation.
 Times of despair.
 Times of extreme sadness.
-One of those times is now, as the gal who helped hold it all together, Rosemarie has been struck by dementia and cannot savour all those great moments with me.
+One of those times is now, as the gal who helped hold it all together, Rosemarie has been struck by dementia and cannot savor all those great moments with me.

 Norman Russell ~ December 12, 1924 – April 2, 2017 at the age of 92 years.